 Each stipulating Landowner Party and Public Overlier claims an overlying right to the Basin's groundwater.
 They have proven their respective land ownership or other appropriate interest in the Basin and reasonable use and established their overlying right.
 (Santa Maria, supra, 211 Cal.App.4th at p.
-298 citing California Water Service, supra, 224 Ca1.App.2d at p.
+298 citing California Water Service, supra, 224 Cal.App.2d at p.
 725; Tulare Irrigation Dist. v.
 Lindsay-Strathmore Irrigation Dist.
-(1935) 3 Ca1.2d 489, 524-525 ("Tulare") [a trial court must determine whether overlying owners "considering all the needs of those in the particular water field, are putting the waters to any reasonable beneficial uses, giving consideration to all factors involved, including reasonable methods of use and reasonable methods of diversion"].)
+(1935) 3 Cal.2d 489, 524-525 ("Tulare") [a trial court must determine whether overlying owners "considering all the needs of those in the particular water field, are putting the waters to any reasonable beneficial uses, giving consideration to all factors involved, including reasonable methods of use and reasonable methods of diversion"].)

 As explained below regarding the Physical Solution herein, the Court finds that it is necessary to allocate the Basin's native safe yield to protect the Basin for all existing and future users.
 The Court received evidence of each stipulating Landowner Party's, each Public Overlier's and the Small Pumper Class's reasonable and beneficial use of Basin groundwater.
 "E]vidence of the quantity of a landowner's reasonable and beneficial use is necessary in many cases. . . .
-For example, when it is alleged that the water supply is insufficient to satisfy all users the court must determine the quantity needed by those with overlying rights in order to
+For example, when it is alleged that the water supply is insufficient to satisfy all users the court must determine the quantity needed by those with overlying rights in order to determine whether there is any surplus available for appropriation."
+(Santa Maria, supra, 211 Cal.App.4th at p.
+298 citing Tulare, supra, 3 Cal.2d at p.
+525.)
+"And it stands to reason that when there is a shortage, the court must determine how much each of the overlying owners is using in order to fairly allocate the available supply among them."
+(Santa Maria, supra, 211 Cal.App.4th at p.
+298 [emphasis added].)

 Here, the Court heard evidence from four water engineers in the sixth phase of trial regarding the stipulating Landowner Parties and Public Overliers' reasonable and beneficial uses of water.
-Based on their credible and undisputed expert testimony, and substantial evidence in the fourth and sixth phases of trial, the Court finds that each stipulating Landowner Party and each Public Overlier has reasonably and beneficially used amounts of water which collectively exceeded the total native safe yield; and the amounts allocated to each of these parties under the Judgment and Physical Solution are reasonable and do not exceed the native safe yield.
+Based on their credible and undisputed expert witness testimony, and substantial evidence in the fourth and sixth phases of trial, the Court finds that each stipulating Landowner Party and each Public Overlier has reasonably and beneficially used amounts of water which collectively exceeded the total native safe yield; and the amounts allocated to each of these parties under the Judgment and Physical Solution are reasonable and do not exceed the native safe yield.

 The Court finds that the Landowner Parties and the Public Overliers will be required to make severe reductions in their current and historical reasonable and beneficial water use under the physical solution.
 The evidence further shows that the Basin's native safe yield alone is insufficient to meet the reasonable and beneficial uses of all users, so the Court must allocate quantities for each party's present use.
 The Court therefore finds that there is substantial evidence that all allocations of groundwater in the Physical Solution herein and as stipulated by the parties will effectively protect the Basin for existing and future users.

 The Court further finds that the native safe yield allocations amongst the parties in the Physical Solution make maximum reasonable and beneficial uses of the native safe yield under the unique facts of this Basin, as required by the California Constitution, Article X, section 2.
-The Court finds credible the testimony by water engineers Robert Beebe and Robert Wagner that the Landowner Parties' and Public Overliers' allocated amounts are reasonable and beneficial uses of water, and are significant reductions from their present and historical uses.
+The Court finds based on the credible testimony by water engineers Robert Beeby and Robert Wagner that the Landowner Parties' and Public Overliers' allocated amounts are reasonable and beneficial uses of water, and are significant reductions from their present and historical uses.